- 1 Are you planning to BUILD a new HOUSE in Bangalore?

 Some of these building materials include Steel, Cement, River Sand, M Sand, Flooring material, granite cost, etc. Any variations here can be billed directly to the owner as per the actual quantity.

 House Construction on Square feet contract or Itemized Bill (Boqs)?

-The below table tries to illustrate the different differences of a contract based on Square Feet rates Vis a Vis an itemized bill approach.
+The below table tries to illustrate the distinct differences of a contract based on Square Feet rates Vis a Vis an itemized bill approach.

-Know which is ideal to give your building contractors based on Sq ft vs Item rate.
+Know which is ideal for giving your building contractors based on the Sq ft vs. Item rate.
 Know here the construction rates in Bangalore for a building contractor and Labor contractor at Bangalore.

-Extra work measuring is not practical or in some cases one might pay as a Lumsum amout which will be expencive compared to boqs.
+Extra work measuring is not practical, or in some cases, one might pay as a Lumpsum amount, which will be expensive compared to boqs.